 The Advanced Biomedical Sciences Research (ABSR) elective course is designed to give each medical student the opportunity to pursue a personal scholarly experience in biomedical sciences (broadly defined) and to develop fundamental understanding in new areas of biomedical science relevant to clinical medicine.
 The research experience gives the student additional experience in understanding the principles of biomedical research.
-The research opportunities include clinical research, laboratory research, social science, public health projects, and other translational projects.
+The research opportunities include clinical research, laboratory research, science, public health projects, and other translational projects.
 By conducting a small research project, the student gains critical judgement in evaluating research evidence and its application to patient care.

-Completing the 8 weeks of ABS research experience will contribute to 4 clinical weeks of graduation requirements.
+Completing the 8 weeks of ABS research experience will contribute to 4 weeks of clinical electives of the 3graduation requirements.